MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 # Change history

+* draft-ietf-dnsop-svcb-httpssvc-01
+    * Reduce the emphasis on conversion between HTTPSSVC and Alt-Svc
+    * Make the "untrusted channel" concept more precise.
+    * Make SvcFieldPriority = 0 the definition of AliasForm, instead of a requirement.

 * draft-ietf-dnsop-svcb-httpssvc-00
     * Document an optimization for optimistic pre-connection.
 (Chris Wood)
     * Relax IP hint handling requirements.
 (Eric Rescorla)